-Youth Crime Watch’s programs are base key philosophies of generic components; including conflict resolution, mediation/mentoring, drugs, crimes and violence education, action projects, cross generational and peer education etc. Each of these components goes a long way helping the society work with and respect youth.
+Youth Crime Watch’s Schools and Peace programs are base key philosophies of generic components; including conflict resolution, mediation/mentoring, drugs, crimes and violence education, action projects, cross generational and peer education etc. Each of these components goes a long way helping the society work with and respect youth.

-We acquire valuable information from these activities and share them with community members during our training programs or patrols.
-Education is the third component of our program and it may involve things such as public service announcements, music, posters, forums, and many other approaches that you might never have thought of as teaching but which serve to “spread the word.”
-We teach our members and community dwellers the basic ways to prevent crimes and report them if they do occur beyond their scope of understanding.
+Through our crime reporting network (provide link) and partners, we acquire valuable information that we share with community members during our training programs or patrols.
+Education is the third component of our program and it involves public service announcements, music, posters, forums, and many other creative approaches to “spread the word.”
+We empower our participants and community members through education on crime prevention, reporting and methods of addressing issues that are a threat to individual and community safety.

 Our aim is to help people to understand a problem (such as a sort of crime), by creating awareness and education and encourage them to take action to prevent or stop it.

 We are open to your ideas and support.
-Get Involve and follow our projects below:
+Get involved and follow our projects below: